liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/06-deploying-liferay-maven-artifacts-to-a-repository.markdown

     repository server.

 To verify that your artifact is deployed, navigate to the Repositories page of your Nexus server and select your repository.
-A window appears below displaying the Liferay artifact now deployed to your repository.
+A window appears below showing the Liferay artifact now deployed to your repository.

 ![Figure 1: Your repository server now provides access to your Liferay Maven artifacts.](../../../images/maven-verify-deployment.png)